UtardaBest/learninggit2/readme.txt

 //to merge
 git merge <branch name> //pull other parallel branch to current git rebase <branch name> //pull other branches to update current

+//to add repo to github
+git remote add origin https://github.com/UtardaBest/learninggit2.git //for new repo git push origin --all //to push all branches to github